wp-plugins/nextgen-facebook/readme.txt

 = 6.7.4.1 =

-Added the separator value to the `wp_title()` call for titles from SEO plugins, allowing them to use or ignore the separator.
+Added a separator value to the `wp_title()` call for titles from SEO plugins, allowing them to use (or ignore) the separator.
+Moved the WordPress version check into the activation method.

 = 6.7.4 =